You can minimise the residual risks caused by workplace equipment by implementing measures:

 - Make sure that workers can easily find start and stop buttons, and emergency stop buttons.

 - Put appropriate warning signs on or near the equipment.

 - Introduce - and stick to - special working procedures for dangerous equipment.

-- Provide personal protective equipment (PPE) if risks can't otherwise be minimised.
+- Provide personal protective equipment (PPE) if you can’t otherwise minimise the risks.
 See personal protective equipment.

-- Provide employees with guidelines on how to minimise specific risks from heat-producing equipment such as ovens and welding equipment.
-For example, provide PPE such as masks, gloves and heat-resistant aprons and ensure that employees know how and when to use them.
+- Provide employees with guidelines on how to minimise risks from heat-producing equipment.
+This includes ovens and welding equipment.
+For example, provide PPE such as masks, gloves and heat-resistant aprons.
+Ensure that employees know how and when to use them.